 In 1899, Picasso frequented a cafe called Els Quatre Gats, part of the artistic center of Barcelona.
 The café served as the venue for his first-ever exhibition.
 A year later, Picasso attended the prestigious Real Academia de Bellas Artes de San Fernando in Madrid, though he disliked the formal instruction and eventually stopped attending.

 Picasso took his first trip to Paris in 1900, where journalist and poet Max Jacobs helped him acclimate to the country.
 In 1901, the artist started to sign his works as “Picasso”— using his mother’s maiden name, instead of “Pablo Ruiz y Picasso.”
 It is around this time his acclaimed Blue Period of art began.
 He ultimately moved to Paris in 1904.

 In 1907, during what is considered his African Period, Picasso created the painting that would, in essence, change modern art: “Les Demoiselles d’Avignon.”
 While fellow artist Henri Matisse regarded the artwork as a hoax, it led to Picasso’s first collaboration with the artist Georges Braque, a partnership that lasted into the 1920s and resulted in the creation of Cubism.

 The 1920s were important years in the development of Picasso’s art and fame.
-He designed theater sets and painted in cubist, neo-classical, and surrealist styles.
-In 1937, the fascists horrified the world with the bombing of the civilian town of Guernica, Spain.
-Picasso was deeply affected by the carnage and responded by creating his other most notorious masterpiece, “Guernica.”
+The decade saw Picasso designing theater sets and painting in Cubist, neoclassical, and Surrealist styles.
+In 1937, fascists horrified the world with the bombing of the civilian town of Guernica, Spain, during the Spanish Civil War.
+Picasso was deeply affected by the carnage and responded by creating arguably his most famous masterpiece, “Guernica.”

 Picasso died on April 8, 1973 in Mougins, France at the age of 91.